feature-image

 ADVERTISEMENT

-If that wasn’t all, the Wolves starters and fans saw the brutal way Donte DiVincenzo went down in Game 4 too.
-He was officially diagnosed with an ACL tear and ruled out for the rest of the season.
+If that wasn’t all, the Wolves starters and fans saw the brutal way Donte DiVincenzo went down in Game 4, too.
+He was officially diagnosed with an Achilles’ tear and ruled out for the rest of the season.

-To add to their woes, Bones Hyland is suffering with left knee soreness.
-Ayo Dosunmu was ruled out of Game 6 with a calf injury and he’s still questionable for the next round.
+To add to their woes, Bones Hyland is suffering from left knee soreness.
+Ayo Dosunmu was ruled out of Game 6 with a calf injury, and he’s still questionable for the next round.
 Kyle Anderson didn’t play tonight because of an illness.
-Somehow the skeleton crew of Wolves pulled a 110-98 win over the Nuggets.
+Somehow, the skeleton crew of Wolves pulled a 110-98 win over the Nuggets.

 ADVERTISEMENT

-In contrast, the Spurs are entering the series with a clean bill of health for their primary star.
+In contrast, the Spurs are entering the series with their primary star healthy.
 Victor Wembanyama recently cleared the NBA’s concussion protocol after a scary fall against Portland.
 Even when he was absent, Stephon Castle’s and De’Aaron Fox’s swagger kept the team well in the lead.

 The series also marks a definitive passing of the torch at the center position between two French teammates.
 It features a clash between Rudy Gobert, the understated veteran with four Defensive Player of the Year trophies, and Wembanyama, who was recently named the first-ever unanimous DPOY.

-Gobert, who finished fourth in this year’s voting, now must defend his “generational” countryman while his team’s perimeter is lacking DiVincenzo’s defensive impact and the uncertainty surrounding Edwards.
+Gobert, who finished fourth in this year’s voting, now must defend his “generational” countryman while his team’s perimeter is lacking DiVincenzo’s defensive impact and is uncertain about Edwards.
 With Wembanyama leading the league in blocks by a massive margin, Minnesota’s depleted offense faces an uphill battle to find points in the paint.

 ADVERTISEMENT